 Figure 1 (source)

-2: Provide an Excellent Online Experience
+2: Provide an excellent online experience.

-So first of all, simply not being Amazon is a great selling point for your furniture brand right now.
+So first of all, simply not being Amazon is a great selling point for your furniture business right now.
 Beyond that, providing a first-rate online experience can further convert former Amazon shoppers who are accustomed to its notoriously cluttered website.

 Here’s how to invest in an online experience that will set you apart from the competition, with some examples from Burrow’s sleek website:

 - Make your site mobile-friendly.
 People shop from all devices.
-Make it easy for them to browse your website on mobile.
+Make it easy for them to browse your eCommerce website on mobile.

 - Make it easy for shoppers to get in touch with a human.
 Customers might have a lot of questions about furniture items, especially regarding size, shipment, and custom features.
 Add a clear link to customer support resources.